• Skip to primary navigation

 Jump to Recipe - Print Recipe

-One-pan chicken and peppers is all roasted in a single pan in the chicken’s juices until the meat is tender and the skin is perfectly crispy.
+This easy sheet pan chicken and peppers recipe is all roasted in a single pan in the chicken’s juices until the meat is tender and the skin is perfectly crispy.

 One-Pan Chicken and Peppers